 In 1974, the UW-Marinette Foundation incorporated to continue fund-raising activities that included scholarships, faculty development, a fine arts series and Theatre on the Bay.
 In 1977 an evening Associate degree program is instituted at the Marinette Center giving part-time students who work during the day the opportunity for degree completion through evening studies.
 In 1983, the record number of Associate degrees awarded in a single year is set at 73.
 In 1983 the Theatre backstage addition was completed with funds raised by the UW-Marinette Foundation and supplemented by the Marinette County Board.

-Associate of Arts and Science Degree
+Associate of Arts and Sciences Degree

-In 1988 a new Associate degree of Arts and Science was initiated to facilitate the transfer process.
+In 1988 a new Associate degree of Arts and Sciences was initiated to facilitate the transfer process.
 The degree requirements are accepted by all baccalaureate institutions in the UW System and transfer is guaranteed.

 In 1988, the first Fulbright Scholar at UW-Marinette arrived on campus along with the first 16 Central American Scholarship Program (CASP) students.
 UW-Marinette hosted four Fulbright Scholars between 1988 and 1993.
 The CASP program was funded by U.S. Aid and administered by Georgetown University bringing 7 groups of students from Central America for two-year programs in computer science and business until 2000.
 In January 1995, the first group of Youth for Understanding students from South America, Mexico and France arrived on campus for a semester-long intensive English program sponsored by the office of Continuing Education.
 By 2012, the international program had doubled in size.